dkozhukhar/project-euler/README.md

 ## About

-This project is my solutions to project euler problems in clojuire.
+This project is a collection of my solutions on project euler problems written in clojuire.

-Solved 18 problems so far.

 ## Safety

 Beware of spoilers.
-Some problems are really nice.
-One can spend pleasent moments solving em and exploring the math behind.
+There are lots of insightful math behind each problem, don't spoil the pleasant time of exploration.

 ## Usage

-Project do not intend to do something after compile.
-Most solutions come as a single form.
-Code can be used someway else e.g. in repl.
-Code can be found at project-euler / src / project_euler / core.clj.
+Project do not intend to do something when run.
+I hope code structure is self explanatory.